A more AI-focused than sound-focused TWS packed with features

 Case Capacity 550mAh

-Charging Wired + Wireless
+Charging Wired USB-C + wireless Qi

 FR comparison — ANC Balanced, No ANC Balanced, Transparency Balanced vs Harman Adjusted and Diffuse Field targets